ExpressionEngine/ExpressionEngine-User-Guide/source/security/spam_protection.rst

 postings.
 A malicious user will have to wait until the time has lapsed before being able to post again.

-The setting is located at: :menuselection:`Admin --> Channel Administration --> Channels --> Edit Preferences`
+The setting is located at: :menuselection:`Developer Tools --> Channel Manager --> Settings`

 Rank Denial
 -----------